raspberrypilearning/charting-champions/en/step_5.md

 --- task ---

 To display fewer items on the chart, you can slice the `lines` list from the end as well as from the start.
-You used `lines[1:]` to start from the string at postion `1`.
-If you use `lines[:5]`, every string with an index of `5` or higher will be ignored.
+You used `lines[1:]` to start from the string at position `1`.
+If you use `lines[:5]`, Python will skip every item with an index of `5` or higher.

 --- /task ---